bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

   [root@management1 ~]# ssh management1
   [root@management1 ~]#

-Finally, check Ansible can connect to management1, and report hosts is up:
+Finally, check that Ansible can connect to management1, and reports the host is up:

 .. code-block:: bash